Peter Cunningham (racing driver): GRAND-AM (2002–2008)

 Cunningham has accumulated 13 starts in GRAND-AM's Continental Tire Sports Car Challenge (previously known as Koni Challenge and Grand-Am Cup).
 His first foray was in 2002 with the Acura NSX in the GS II class where he enjoyed a runner-up finish at VIR and a sixth-place finish at St. Jovite with co-driver Benoit Theetge.
 He made singular starts in 2006 and 2007 driving in an Acura TSX, but took a run at a full season in 2008 driving for i-Moto Racing.
 He and co-driver Kuno Wittmer stood on the podium twice in 2008 and Cunningham ended the season sixth in points – earning him the ST Rookie of the Year title.
 He made two more starts in 2010, driving a RealTime Racing Honda Civic Si with Nick Wittmer.

-In 2004, he entered the Rolex 24 at Daytona with Flying Lizard Motorsport driving a Porsche in the GT category.
+In 2004, Cunningham entered the Rolex 24 at Daytona with Flying Lizard Motorsport driving a Porsche in the GT category.
 Driving with Johannes Van Overbeek, Mike Rockenfeller, Seth Neiman and Lonnie Pechnik, the team earned the class pole and finished second in a photo finish.